11 Reasons to Grow a ‘Peggy Martin’ Rose This Season

 Pollinator Friendly

-This rose provides tons of nectar for bees and butterflies.
+This variety provides tons of nectar for bees and butterflies.

 Pollinators love roses of all kinds, and due to the sheer volume of blooms on this rose, it will provide tons of nectar for bees, hummingbirds, and butterflies.
 Bees will find this rose particularly appealing as the blooms are small and the fully opened roses have exposed pollen.